tchase56/flyte_demo/README.md

 * create flyte-ready projects (from flyte github templates)
     * pyflyte init --template basic_template-dockerfile basic_template
     * pyflyte init --template wine-classification wine-classification
+        * this was modified to create the repo in the reference repository

 ## basic_template example